 Key Points to Remember

-- Brain tumors are the most common solid tumors in children, with approximately 4,000 American children and adolescents diagnosed with primary brain tumors each year.
+- Brain and spinal cord tumors are the most common childhood cancer, with approximately 5,000 American children and adolescents diagnosed with primary brain tumors each year.

-- Riley at IU Health has access to various clinical trials and advanced care techniques, which may become part of your child’s treatment plan.
+- Riley Children’s has access to various clinical trials and advanced care techniques, which may become part of your child’s treatment plan.

 Support Services & Resources